OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

 * Functions should be declared virtual, with few exceptions listed below.
-The contract logic should be written considering that these functions may be overriden by developers, e.g. getting a value using an internal getter rather than reading directly from a state variable.
+The contract logic should be written considering that these functions may be overridden by developers, e.g. getting a value using an internal getter rather than reading directly from a state variable.

   If function A is an "alias" of function B, i.e. it invokes function B without